Chapter 8 BWV 147 Herz und Mund und Tat und Leben

 Is the latter idea stretched?
 Or more significantly is the other shrunken or diminished?
 Composers under pressure to create new ideas may well seize upon such abstruse notions in order to stimulate their ‘creative juices’.

-This charming aria further demonstrates Bach’s continual adaptation of da capo forms.
+This charming aria further demonstrates Bach’s continual adaptation of ternary forms.
 We detect a B section emerging from bar 51 but all we have of a clear reprise is the closing restatement of the original ritornello.

 The secco recitative for bass sets aside the upper strings but heavily involves the continuo instruments; bassoon, cello, bass, harpsichord or, more likely, any combination that the director wishes to choose.
 If the arias appear to lack explicit imagery in this cantata, the same cannot be said of the recitatives.
 The hurling aside of the stubborn by God’s arm (bar 4), His arm exalting (bar 6) and the planet quaking before it (bars 7-8) are all pictured by easily discernable bursts of energy in the lower line.

-But His saving of the sufferers, those favoured ones who will discover congeniality and grace, is communicated through a tender arioso underpinned by a firm and unswerving quaver bass.
+But His saving of the sufferers, those favoured ones who will discover congeniality and grace, is communicated through a tender arioso underpinned by a firm and unswerving quaver bass line.
 Nevertheless, the recitative format returns to end the movement with God’s invitation and call to receive Him in full faith.

-It is a mini-operatic scene and an imaginative adaptation of the A-B-A musical format; a further example of Bach’s immensely wide repertoire of inspired and inventive recitative formats.
+It is a mini-operatic scene and an imaginative adaptation of the A-B-A musical format; a further example of Bach’s immensely wide repertoire of inspired and inventive recitative structures.

 Where the darker sounds held sway in the first aria, brighter tones dominate in that for soprano and solo violin.
 Again the text lacks striking imagery----prepare the way to You, Jesus and look upon the faithful soul with eyes of grace.
 What significance the violin has is difficult to divine.